 Does the legal world fascinate you?
-Have you been thinking about pursuing a legal career, one that doesn’t require years attending law school?
-At University of the Cumberlands, our associate degree in Paralegal Studies offers the legal insights and practical skills you need to become a legal support worker, legal assistant or paralegal.
+Have you been thinking about pursuing a legal career but don’t want to spend years attending law school?
+At University of the Cumberlands, our accredited associate degree in Paralegal Studies offers the legal insights and practical skills you need to become a legal support worker, legal assistant or paralegal.

 - What Careers Can You Do with an Associate Degree in Paralegal Studies?